Table of Contents.

 Information and Technology Services: I.T.S. provides services, training, applications, and infrastructure to support technology needs.

-A range of opportunities and awards are available to students in the David B. Falk College of Sport and Human Dynamics, providing you with the means to enhance your personal, academic, and career growth.
+A range of opportunities and awards are available to students in the David B. Falk College of Sport and Human Dynamics, providing students with the means to enhance personal, academic, and career growth.

-This award recognizes an outstanding Master’s student in Falk College.
+This award recognizes an outstanding Master’s student within Falk College.
 Evaluation is based on academic achievement with particular emphasis given to achievement in research.